Burial

 Memorials

-We recommend waiting at least six months after a burial (to allow the ground to settle) before placing a memorial.
+We recommend waiting at least six months after a burial to allow the ground to settle before placing a memorial.
+A council approved stonemason will be able to assist you with your memorial choice including the cemetery paperwork, prices and placing the stone correctly on the grave.

-Once a memorial is in place the deed holder/owner is responsible for the and keeping it in good repair.
+Once a memorial is in place the deed owner is responsible for it including keeping it in good repair.

 Tracing a family grave